indiana-university/rivet-icons/README.md

 }
 ```

 A "flash of unstyled content" happens when `<rvt-icon>` is used before the element definition is registered.
-This looks as like the icon is briefly invisible, as if `visibility: hidden` is applied and suddenly removed.
-To avoid this, either place the `rivet-icons.html` or `rivet-icons.js` references before any use of `<rvt-icon>`; or wait to render content until after it registers, with [`whenDefined()`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/whenDefined).
+This looks like the icon is briefly invisible, as if `visibility: hidden` is applied and suddenly removed.
+To avoid this, either place the `rivet-icons.html` or `rivet-icons.js` references before any use of `<rvt-icon>`, or wait to render content until after it registers with [`whenDefined()`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/whenDefined).

 ```js
 window.customElements.whenDefined('rvt-icon').then(() => {